Lemaf/grunt-jade-usemin/README.md

 - Build blocks must be all of the same type (or filetype).
 - You can have as many different build blocks in the same file.
 - Currently only supported blocks are of `js` or `css` types.
-- If writing an optimized jade file, it uses the pattern of the first item to insert optimized script.
+- If writing an optimized pug file, it uses the pattern of the first item to insert optimized script.
 - **alternate path** is **optional** (along with the parenthesis).
 If used this task will also try to find the script/css src files in the alternate path.